Eltham Hill Curriculum Vision and Principles

 We are a diverse, inclusive and cohesive school community.
 We seek to cultivate a happy and caring community that fosters a culture of excellence where success is celebrated and students are encouraged to aim high and become active contributors to society.

-- Pioneers IT and equips our students with the skills to excel and compete in a fast paced, technologically evolving landscape.
+- Embraces IT and equips our students with the skills to excel and compete in a fast paced, technologically evolving landscape.
 Flip learning is a core part of our curriculum and teaching and learning at key stage 4 and 5.
-Technology is used to enhance pedagogy and support learning that takes place inside and outside of the classroom.
+Technology is used to enhance pedagogy and support the learning that takes place inside and outside of the classroom.

 - Has creativity at its heart and this permeates all subjects across the curriculum.
 All students are expected to study at least one creative subject at key stage 4.
 This allows students to hone their skills in a range of areas but also allows students to develop their passions.
 Creative and performing arts enable young people to express and understand themselves and others through a range of formats.
 This supports the physical and mental wellbeing of our students, building their confidence whilst being inspired and challenged.